Ask a question, request a quote or check recovery status. Call us.

 Pay Attention To Failed Disks In Large Arrays

-Be Wary Of Utilities
+Be Wary Of Disk Recovery Utilities

 Backing Up The Array Is Critical

 The RAID rebuild process is generally a very intensive process and is likely to be hard on the drives.
 Therefore, backing up reduces the likelihood of a total RAID loss due to a second disk failure.
 Be sure that the entire RAID is imaged properly and backed up on an external device.
-We have seen situations where RAIDs were backed up on drives within the RAID, and the resulting failure was catastrophic.
+We have seen situations where RAIDs were backed up on drives within the RAID array itself, and the resulting failure was catastrophic.

 Hard Drive Recovery Group RAID recovery engineers are some of the most experienced in the industry today.
 And, HDRG is one of the few shops to offer expedited 24 hour turnaround RAID data recovery services.
 Our ability to drop-ship a RAID box from anywhere in the United States makes our expedited service a critical one for small companies all the way up to Fortune 500 corporations and US Government departments including all branches of the US Military.

-Also, we work with all flavors of RAID array – This includes RAID systems based around Linux, Windows, Sun, Mac and other operating systems.
+Also, we work with all flavors of RAID array – This includes RAID systems based around Linux, Windows, Unix, Mac and other operating systems.
 This includes RAID controllers such as 3ware, Intel, Perc, Promise, Adaptec, Highpoint and many others.
 We have also worked on RAID systems from 0 up to RAID 50.
 Basically, if you have a RAID configuration failure, we can fix it.

 Each day, we get several RAID recovery requests, each receiving the highest priority status.
 Our role as RAID recovery experts is not something we take lightly.